Labtagon/office365-mail-relay/README.md

 and accepting custom credentials using a bind mount secret.

 In order to setup this, you need a static public ip, whitelisting it as relay in Office365 Exchange Online.
-See @ruudmens for this on https://lazyadmin.nl/office-365/smtp-relay-in-office-365/
+See @ruudmens guide for this on https://lazyadmin.nl/office-365/smtp-relay-in-office-365/

 Set the environment variable RELAY_HOST to the fqdn of your Exchange Online server (something.mail.protection.outlook.com).